 Community-Based, Client-Centered Prevention Homes to Address the Rural Opioid Epidemic- Aim 3

-The goal of this study is to effectively use a client-centered community-based intervention to engage people who inject drugs (PWIDs) in healthcare that helps reduce risky behaviors and lower infectious disease risks.
-Participants in the intervention group of this study will undergo a 12-week intensive multilevel harm reduction case-management intervention at three rural Vivent Health offices geared towards reducing human immunodeficiency virus (HIV), hepatitis C virus (HCV), and overdose risks in PWIDs.
-Prevention Navigators (PNs) at each office will help coordinate referrals to reduce substance use disorder and increase engagement in the substance use disorder care cascades.
-PNs will also engage participants in HIV, HCV, and sexually transmitted infections(STIs) care cascades.
+The goal of this study was to effectively use a client-centered community-based intervention to engage people who inject drugs (PWIDs) in healthcare that helps reduce risky behaviors and lower infectious disease risks.
+Participants in the intervention group of this study received a 12-week intensive multilevel harm reduction case-management intervention at three rural Vivent Health offices.
+Service coordination aimed to reduce human immunodeficiency virus (HIV), hepatitis C virus (HCV), and overdose risks in PWIDs.
+Prevention Navigators (PNs) at each office helped to coordinate referrals to reduce substance use disorder and increase engagement in the substance use disorder care cascades.

 Study Overview